Makster04/All_Machine_Learning/(KEY)Understanding_CostFunction.md

 - Ensures the function is differentiable for **gradient descent** optimization.

 Thus, MSE is commonly used as a **cost function** in regression tasks.

+---
+## Is Cross-Entropy a TYPE of Cost Function?

 Yes, **Cross-Entropy Loss** is a type of **cost function** used primarily in **classification problems**.